cuvidk/yet-another-neural-network-classifier/README.md

 ```

 So our neural network should be trained right now, so the last thing to do is to test it.
 To do that I'll use
-armadillo's API to create a 1 x 2 matrix containing the values 1 and 0, and I'll ask the neural network to
+armadillo's API to create an 1 x 2 matrix containing the values 1 and 0, and I'll ask the neural network to
 predict the result for that input.
 If the network was well trained I should obtain a value very close to 1,
-which would be the expected result for such an input.
+which would be the expected result for such an input:

 ```C++
 arma::mat test_input(1, 2);